MitchMills/RB101/04Ruby_Collections/sum_even_rows_pedac.md

 **Questions**
 - How do we create the structure?
   - Can't hardcode it; need to create it 'on the fly' after given the input integer
+  - Note: we will take a "brute force" approach by building the array of rows up to the given row; we won't seek a mathematical/formula solution

 ## EXAMPLES
 row number: 1 --> sum of integers in row: 2